alsomeb/tauri-angular-nasa-pics/README.md

 - Learning Rust and Tauri, at the same time sharpening my Angular.
 - Its a fun little desktop application where you can get nasa pics from Mars rover (API)
 - Make albums (CRUD)
-- Use Rust to save pics to PC
+- Save pics to PC
 - Maybe look at Tauri Notifications
 - Under development